Program Opportunities, Requirements, and Eligibility

 - be admitted to a MSc (Plan I) or PhD degree program in one of the RAISE-affiliated departments;

-- begin their graduate degree in either the Spring semester immediately preceding, or Fall semester coinciding with, the Fall semester start of the RAISE cohort.
-(For example, for a student who wishes to join the Fall 2025 cohort, they must begin their graduate degree program in Spring 2025 or in Fall 2025.)
+- begin their MSc degree in either the Spring semester immediately preceding, or Fall semester coinciding with, the Fall semester start of the RAISE cohort (for example, starting a MSc in Spring or Fall 2025, to start with the Fall 2025 RAISE cohort), or begin their PhD degree in either the Spring or Fall of the year of, or the year before, their RAISE start (for example, starting a PhD in Spring or Fall 2025, or Spring or Fall 2024, to start with the Fall 2025 RAISE cohort).

 Please note that students pursuing a non-thesis (Plan III) MSc degree are ineligible for a RAISE Fellowship.